Stability of Certainty-Equivalent Adaptive LQR for Linear Systems with Unknown Time-Varying Parameters: Problem Setup

-\begin{assumption}[Bounded disturbances] The disturbances are uniformly bounded, i.e., $\exists \bar{W} \geq 0$ such that $\|w_k\| \leq \bar{W},\ \forall k \in \mathbb{N}$. \end{assumption} \begin{assumption}[Parameter set] The parameter vector is contained in a known compact convex set: $\theta_k \in \Theta,\ \forall k \in \mathbb{N}$.
-The set $\Theta$ is pointwise stabilizable, i.e., $\forall \theta \in \Theta$, the pair $(A(\theta),B(\theta))$ is stabilizable. \end{assumption} Note that the pointwise stabilizability condition in Assumption~\ref{ass:Theta} is significantly weaker than assuming the existence of a single controller that simultaneously stabilizes every element of $\Theta$.
+Note that the pointwise stabilizability condition in Assumption~\ref{ass:Theta} is significantly weaker than assuming the existence of a single controller that simultaneously stabilizes every element of $\Theta$.
 Our primary goal is to control system~\eqref{eq:System} while ensuring $\ell^2$-stability of the closed-loop system with respect to the disturbances $w_k$, despite the presence of unknown time-varying parameters $\theta_k$.
 Definition~\ref{def:l2} provides the exact definition of $\ell^2$-stability.

 \begin{definition} \textbf{(Finite-gain $\ell^2$-stability, adapted from~\citet[Definition~5.1]{khalil2002nonlinear})} Closed-loop system~\eqref{eq:System} under a controller $u_k = \pi_k(x_k)$ is finite-gain $\ell^2$-stable with respect to the disturbance signal $\{w\}$, if $\exists c_1,c_2 \geq 0$ such that